MultisampledNight/flow/src/doc/manual.typ

   - [x] Try alternative layouts
 - [ ] `diagram` helpers that facilitate and index diagrams (like the one with the checkbox transitions)
   - Probably just need to add a bit of sugar to what's already in this document
+  - Actually lol for the tags and the works I can just re-use the stack mechanism
+  - Modifiers like `styled`, `tag` and `exchange` can just open a new depth without `reset-to`
+  - If there's no `reset-to`, it's not... reset to, lol
 - [ ] Custom outline with
   + right-aligned title
   + page number